skribeworks

 Milardus maps

 I like making maps.
 The first thing I usually do when beginning a project, long before I start writing, is to make a map (or several).
 It might not be a continent-sized creation.
 It might just be the floor plans where the main scenes are set.
 Or an adaptation of an existing map.
-For instance, […]
+For instance, on one recent project I adapted the street map for a place but set in […]

 Religion: The Scroll of Choalú and Wúrnúr